-RtI is a Pyramid of Interventions that has 4 tiers.
+The Multi-Tiered System of Supports (MTSS) has 3 tiers.
 It is designed to support students who are struggling academically with early assistance before their academic difficulties become overwhelming.
 The students' instructional team routinely meets to collaborate and discuss the effectiveness of each intervention in helping students become more successful.
-RtI provides high-quality instruction and interventions matched to each individual student's need.
+MTSS provides high-quality instruction and interventions matched to each individual student's need.
 It involves progress-monitoring students frequently to make decisions about change in instruction or goals.